 Joining a CSA is a great way to increase the quantity and variety of fresh, healthy produce you consume each week.
 Depending on the season and what the farm has in rotation, each week your box will contain a diverse assortment of about 5-8 varieties of vegetables and fruit.
-Some vendors, such as Bella Bean Organics, offer "pantry" items in addition to fresh produce.
-Every week, you will receive a newsletter from your farmer detailing the contents of your box and recipe ideas.
 You can expect some combination of:

 Why Choose the Duke Mobile Market?

-- CONNECTS employees to farmers who bring fresh produce straight from the fields directly to the workplace
+- CONNECTS employees to farmers who bring fresh produce straight from the fields directly to their home

 - GIVES growers a guaranteed way to sell what the farm produces at a fair price